fabri1983/signaling_server/README.md

 Linux
   clone-spring-graal-native.sh
 ```
-- Generate native image from WAR artifact (**you will need 4GB of free memory!**):
+- Generate native image from JAR artifact (**you will need 4GB of free memory!**):
-**Note** that Signaling WAR file contains `META-INF/native-image/org.fabri1983.signaling/native-image.properties` with all the options/flags.
+**Note** that Signaling JAR file contains `META-INF/native-image/org.fabri1983.signaling/native-image.properties` with all the options/flags.
 ```bash
 Windows:
   build-native-image.bat